rmorshea/pybooster/docs/src/tutorial.md

 This tutorial will guide you through the process of creating a "To-Do" application using PyBooster to facilitate access to various services and resources.
-The application will include a basic UI built using [HTMX](https://htmx.org/) and be able to create, read, update, and delete tasks that support file attachments.
+The application will include a basic UI built using [HTMX](https://htmx.org/) as well as a [FastAPI](https://fastapi.tiangolo.com/) server that's able to create, read, update, and delete tasks that support file attachments.

 ```mermaid
 architecture-beta